aryn-ai/sycamore/docs/source/aryn_cloud/gentle_introduction.md

 ## A Gentle Introduction to the Aryn Partitioning Service
 You can use the Aryn Partitioning Service to easily chunk and extract data from complex PDFs.
-The Partitioning Service can extract paragraphs, tables and  images and returns detailed information about the components it has just identified in a JSON object.
+The Partitioning Service can extract paragraphs, tables and images, returning detailed information about the components it has just identified in a JSON object.
 The following two sections will walk you through two examples where we segment  PDF documents and extract a table and an image from those documents using the python aryn-sdk.

 ### Extracting Tables from a PDF